Chasing Perfection – Clocking the Perfect Pass in Hot Rod Drag Week, Rocky Mountain Race Week, Sick Week and Sick Summer 8.50-Second Limited Classes

 But a perfect 8.500 run would be the ticket for Flanders, pushing him to the top of the standings by a mere two thousandths of-a-second.
 Flanders secured the deal on the next day at Cordova Dragway, using an 8.523 average to narrowly edge Alley for the class title.

-It didn’t take long to add a seventh name to the list in 2024, as ‘Jackstand’ James Taal did the deed on day one of Sick Week.
+It didn’t take long to add an eighth name to the list in 2024, as ‘Jackstand’ James Taal did the deed on day one of Sick Week.
 Behind the wheel of the Cleetus McFarland auction-find Corvette known as ‘Ruby’, Taal used the perfect run at Orlando ‘Sick’ World Dragway to vault him into the second-place spot in the class behind fellow Floridian Randy Seward.

 Just one day after James Taal posted a perfect 8.500 pass, Brian Acton snagged one of his one on day two of Sick Week 2024.
 The LS-swapped Nova of Acton catapulted to the top spot after the run in the standings, and found himself in the top spot at the end of the week to earn the class win and the coveted Sick orange helmet, one of two Acton secured in 2024 along with his victory at Sick Summer.